himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

     return list(set(all_post_md_links))
 ```

-This function uses all the utility functions we just wrote above, to extract
+This function uses the utility functions we just wrote above, to extract
-all of the markdown links from all of the markdown files found at the location
+all of the markdown links from the post files found at the
-our `POST_DIR` constant specifies.
+`POST_DIR` constant location.
 It then returns a de-duplicated list of all
 the links.

-With that helper function to generate the markdown links list, we can define
-the fixture, `post_md_link`:
+Now, we can define the fixture, `post_md_link`:

 ```python
 @pytest.fixture(params=post_md_links())